kjmj/graph-experiment/README.md

 - Max: 2.06
 - Average Error: 1.571

 We thought that bar charts would perform the best, and in our experiment, it did.
 The bar chart had the lowest error, which is likely due to the fact that it is easiest for people to line up the bar heights.
+We think that bar charts are generally a solid way to represent data, as it is easy for people to compare the heights of bars.

 ### Pie
 ![Pie Chart](assets/pie.png)